HomeDealsChatCheckupSearch

 Action plan for maximum savings

-2. Contract Selection: Choose 18-24 month fixed deals for maximum protection
+2. Contract Selection: Choose 18-24 month fixed deals for maximum protection against the forecast winter increases

 3. Usage Optimisation: Implement energy-saving measures alongside supplier switching